JPSC (Jharkhand Public Service Commission) Preparation Tips 2021

-- Writing down everything in the form of short notes helps by staying memory longer than just reading.
+- Writing down everything in the form of short notes helps by staying in memory longer than just reading.

-- During the final few days before the commencement of exam, candidates wouldn't find time to read everything from the textbook or the study material they depend on, by then, the shorts notes that were prepared earlier during the initial stage of practice would be more than just enough to glance through during the final few days left before the exam.
+- During the final few days before the commencement of the exam, candidates wouldn't find time to read everything from the textbook or the study material they depend on, by then, the shorts notes that were prepared earlier during the initial stage of practice would be more than just enough to glance through during the final few days left before the exam.

 Preparation strategies during last week before the exam: